 How To Take Care Of Pregnant Ghost Shrimp?

 It’s best to keep pregnant ghost shrimps in a separate tank so they aren’t stressed.
 It’s crucial to have a separate fry tank if you’re serious about raising ghost shrimps.

 They don’t require much care, but you can, of course, fortify their diet with some nutritious options.

-When transferring the pregnant shrimps to the new tank, it can cause them to drop the eggs.
+When transferring the pregnant shrimps to the new tank, there’s always the risk of dropping them.
 So, be very gentle and patient during the process.

 How Long Does It Take For Ghost Shrimp Eggs To Fertilize?